chelmertz/chelmertz.github.io/my_site/_posts/2011-08-17-00-05-Always-use-u-with-first-git-push.md

 tags: [git]
 ---

-Sometimes (erhm? sorry for being vague) the default upstream branch is not being tracked by default when you <code lang=""bash"">git clone</code> a repository.
+Sometimes (erhm? sorry for being vague) the default upstream branch is not being tracked by default when you `git clone` a repository.

-When that happens, use the builtin <code lang=""bash"">-u</code>-switch:
+When that happens, use the builtin `-`-switch:

-<pre><code lang=""bash"">chelmertz@chelmertz ~/Sites/picture-this> git push -u origin gh-pages
-Branch gh-pages set up to track remote branch gh-pages from origin.
+    chelmertz@chelmertz ~/Sites/picture-this> git push -u origin gh-pages Branch gh-pages set up to track remote branch gh-pages from origin.
-Everything up-to-date</code></pre>
+    Everything up-to-date